Before you quit your day job and invest in a UX design course, you might be wondering: Is UX design a good career?

 2. You’re interested in technology

 UX designers are highly skilled at bridging the gap between technology and people.
 As Fred Beecher, Director of UX at The Nerdery explains, he is responsible for “humanizing technology.”
-Essentially, UX designers make sure that all the latest gadgets are easy for humans to use — be it the newest iPhone, the Amazon Alexa voice assistant, or a native mobile app.
-You don’t need to be a technology whizz to be a good UX designer, but if you are passionate about the latest trends and devices, a job in UX will put you right in the thick of it.
+Essentially, UX designers make sure that all the latest gadgets are easy for humans to use—be it the newest iPhone, the Amazon Alexa voice assistant, or a native mobile app.
+You don’t need to be a tech wizzard to be a good UX designer, but if you do happen to be passionate about the latest trends and devices, a job in UX will put you right in the thick of it.

 3. You thrive on variety

 If you thrive on variety, you’ll definitely feel at home in UX design.
 It’s such a multidisciplinary field, comprising elements of design, human psychology, problem-solving and business.
 One day you could be interviewing users, the next you might be writing microcopy, creating website or app wireframes, or presenting your designs to developers.
 You’ll rarely be stuck at your desk doing the same task over and over, so you need to be comfortable wearing many hats and navigating an extremely varied to-do list.